-Wouldn’t an equally sharp spouse like Heidi S. Cruz, who was -according to Ted- a key decision maker in the loans, and who is also an energy investment banker with Goldman Sachs, also identify the concern?
+Wouldn’t an equally sharp spouse like Heidi S. Cruz, who was -according to Ted- a key decision maker in the loans, they needed some emergency cash immediately, and who is also an energy investment banker with Goldman Sachs, also identify the concern?

 We’ve begun taking a much more skeptical look at Senator Ted Cruz’s financial intents and the people who hold influence upon him….

 The Robert Mercer angle alone is showing some VERY ALARMING “probabilities”.